bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    :math:`P(\tau_m < \infty) = 1`.

 This basically says that the Wiener process is almost certain to reach whatever finite level within some finite time :math:`\tau_m`.
-Again, there is a path of the Wiener process that does not exceed a given level :math:`m` but they are so infinitesimally small that they are collectively assigned probability 0 (almost surely).
+Again, there is a possible realized path of the Wiener process that does not exceed a given level :math:`m` but they collectively are so infinitesimally small that they are assigned probability 0 (almost surely).
 Working with infinities can be unintuitive.

 The Relationship Between the Wiener Process and White Noise
 -----------------------------------------------------------